Khartoum Place

-In 2011 the Auckland City Council voted to protect the Women's Suffrage Memorial in Khartoum Place in perpetuity.
+The land where Khartoum Place is located was once under the control of iwi such as Te Waiōhua and Ngāti Whātua.
+Ngāti Whātua transferred land, including Khartoum Place, to the Crown in 1840.
+The first recorded name of the site, Coburg Place, was changed to Kitchener Place during World War I to commemorated the death of Horatio Herbert Kitchener who died in 1916.
+In 1939, the name was changed to Khartoum Place, still referencing Kitchener who was the 1st Earl Kitchener of Khartoum.
 Lower Khartoum Place was renamed Te Hā o Hine Suffrage Place in July 2016 following a decision by the Waitematā Local Board.
-Te Hā o Hine comes from the whakataukī (proverb) ‘Me aro koe ki te hā o Hine ahu one’ which means ‘pay heed to the dignity of women’.
+Te Hā o Hine comes from the whakataukī (Māori proverb) Me aro koe ki te hā o Hine ahu one, which can be interpreted as 'pay heed to the dignity of women'.